markhuang1212/4621-proj/README.md

 * Socket: the connection socket is non-blocking
 * Error handling: non-fatal error will not cause the server to terminate
 * Threading: Use a semaphore to count running thread.
 Server can run forever
-* Threading: A thread terminates itself if the server is unresponsive for 30 seconds.
+* Threading: A thread terminates itself if the client is unresponsive for 30 seconds.

 ## Author